Project

 user passwords are stored in clear text in the database

 Added by Chad Berkley over 18 years ago.
-Updated about 18 years ago.
+Updated over 18 years ago.

 Status: